dosemu2/dosemu2/doc/README.txt

       windows -> /dos/windows

-   As a further enhancement of your drives setup you may even use the following strategie: Given you have the following directory structure under DOSEMU_LIB_DIR
+   As a further enhancement of your drives setup you may even use the following strategy: given you have the following directory structure in one the directories where the $_hdimage setting applies (this is done by default in ~/.dosemu and in /etc/dosemu)
-      DOSEMU_LIB_DIR/drives/C
-      DOSEMU_LIB_DIR/drives/D
-      DOSEMU_LIB_DIR/drives/E
+      drives/c
+      drives/d

-   and the C, D, E are symlinks to appropriate DOS useable directories, then the following single statement
+   where c and d are symbolic links to appropriate DOS useable directories, then the following single statement
          $_hdimage = "drives/*"

-   will assign all these directories to drive C:, D:, E: respectively.
+   will assign all these directories to drive C: and D: respectively.
    Note, however, that the order in which the directories under drives/* are assigned comes from the order given by /bin/ls.
 Hence the folling
-      DOSEMU_LIB_DIR/drives/x
-      DOSEMU_LIB_DIR/drives/a
+      drives/x
+      drives/a

    will assign C: to drives/a and D: to drives/x, keep that in mind.